belle2/display/docs/source/developer/event_display.rst

 .. _event-data-loader: https://github.com/HSF/phoenix/blob/main/guides/developers/event-data-loader.md

 Once you've created a customized object, you need to add it to the ``Belle2Loader`` in the ``display/src/loaders/event-data-loader.ts`` file to enable its display.
-You can also modify the visual of current objects by modifying that file.
 For more information, also refer to the Phoenix `event-data-loader`_ documentation.

 Additionally, Phoenix offers some `default objects`_ in its codebase.
 If they meet your requirements, you can integrate these objects into your display.